Last Updated on July 8, 2021 by Jenny

 If there is a downfall to this cat interactive game, it is that your kitty needs to be food motivated.
 Trigg is not and therefore isn’t terribly interested in the “game” – he just looks at me like I am crazy.
 Of course, Charlie is the dominant cat, so I cannot be for sure that Trigg wouldn’t go after the cat toy if he was the lone cat.

-You can buy the Dog Brick on Amazon.com for $43.51 and it’s eligible for Amazon.com’s FREE with Super Saver Shipping.
+You can buy the Dog Brick on Amazon, it’s eligible for Amazon Prime.